mosip/documentation/docs/device-provider-partner.md

 ### Creating SBI

-The Partner can create SBI by filling the required details.
+The Partner can create SBI by filling in the required details.

 ![](_images/device-sbi-create-page.PNG)